I have the most absolute, groundbreaking, PERFECT idea for Suhoor —

 - They may take more or less time to cook depending on your slow cooker.
 When it’s done, the edges will be slightly browned, and the oats will be well cooked and creamy but still have some liquid.
 You may want to make them during the day once to see how long they’ll take in your slow cooker.

 - Use a slow cooker liner like this one (affiliate link).
 Otherwise, you’ll allocate the time you saved from cooking to cleaning.
 Don’t use rolled oats unless you intend to cook them for a much shorter time, and with less liquid.
+For more kitchen hacks, grab my 15 Kitchen Hacks to save you time and energy!

 - I’ve tried them with just the base recipe (oats, water, milk, salt, and dates) and many times with my recipe below.
 You can build on the base recipe as you wish!